sidferreira/react-native-change-icon/README.md

 **iOS 🍏**
 1. At the bottom of your `Info.plist` insert a key for `CFBundleIcons`
-   - Note: For iPad, you need to add the key `CFBundleIcons~ipad`
 2. Within this dictionary add another key for `CFBundleAlternateIcons`
 3. Finally then within this dictionary you can add in the keys for you new icons
    - The `key` is the name you will reference from within code.